Renting vs. Buying Retirement Housing

 Renting VS. Buying

-Now, lets breakdown renting a large 2-bedroom suite vs. buying that same suite:
+Now, lets breakdown renting a 2-bedroom suite vs. owning that same suite:

 Monthly Expense ScenarioRentingBuying